50 in 52 Journey 1 Single Mom | 50 States | 52 Weeks

 It wasn’t easy.
 She traveled only on the days her children were with her ex-husband, flying out at dawn on Wednesday mornings, driving on average 800 miles in each state from dawn until midnight; only to catch a few hours’ sleep (often on someone’s couch), only to get up and do it again the next day.

 She would fly home late Friday evening and become “mommy” for the next four days.
 Then the cycle would repeat itself.

 It was worth it though.
 She met roughly 500 people across this country.
 Captured 375+ videos of them.
-She blogged almost every day she travelled.
-What she found was a plethora of races, creeds, religions, and ethnicities.
+She blogged almost every day she traveled.
+What she found was a plethora of races, creeds, religions, and ethnicity.
 People who look like you, sound like you, and have the same socio-economic background as you.
 Ordinary people, doing extraordinary things.

 Dafna wrote a book about her Journey; what she learned, what she lost, and the amazing people she met along the way.
 It’s called, appropriately enough, “It takes a little crazy to make a difference”.
 You can find out more about the book HERE.

 Dafna’s mission is “To change the mirror we use to reflect who we are as a society”.

 We hope these video stories will help you see that who we are as a society has little to do with what you hear in the media or read in the news.
 It has little to do with movies and rock stars.
 It has to do with ordinary people who make up the society we all live in.
 They live in your community.
 They share the same challenges and have similar dreams as you do.
 They are the ones who raise their hands and say, ‘I have this problem and so do other people.
 I’m going to solve it for myself and for them.’